Chesapeake Bay Regulations/Resource Protection Areas (RPA's)

 When Prince William achieves full compliance with Virginia's new Chesapeake Bay rules, we will strengthen our local capacity to protect stream corridors.
 Right now Prince William appears reluctant to make changes.
 The County has made no visible moves toward complying with Virginia's regulations, despite the ongoing Zoning Ordinance update and other current changes to planning processes.
 The Chesapeake Bay Local Assistance Board will review these issues on Sept.
 20 as part of their determination of compliance for Prince William.

 CBLAD has scheduled a public hearing to finalize Prince William's compliance status on September 20, 2004, 10:00 a.m., at CBLAD headquarters in Richmond.
 Your comments are important, even if you can't attend in person.
 We'll be attending the public hearing and will be glad to submit your comments for the public record.
-For assistance, email us at alliance(at)pwconserve.org or call us at 703.499.4954.
+For assistance, email us at email@example.com or call Kim Hosen at 703.499.4954.

 Virginia's Chesapeake Bay Regulations protect a 100-foot wide corridor along both sides of perennial creeks (year round water flow).
 This preservation area is intended to protect, or buffer, waterways from the impacts caused by human land uses.
 The pictures above, taken nine months apart at the same site along the Occoquan River, are one example of Prince William's enforcement shortfalls.
 More than nine months have passed since Prince William identified the violations (clearing of the 100-foot wide protected buffer) but little has changed.
 The violations continue to impact the Occoquan River and send a message to local communities that Prince William does not enforce the rules fairly and consistently.